quilime/organelle-monome/README.md

     wpa_supplicant -D nl80211,wext -i wlan0 -c <(wpa_passphrase "networkname" "pass") &
     dhcpcd wlan0

+You can also use /scripts/start-wifi.sh after editing /scripts/wifi-wap.conf with your networkID and password.

-# Install deps
+# Install Dependencies

-This may be incomplete as I've installed a lot of packages as I've been working on my organelle, YMMV.
+This is likely incomplete as I've installed a lot of packages as I've been working on my organelle, YMMV.

    pacman -Syy git svn python

 ## Install libmonome and serialosc

-    # Arch doesn't look at usr/local/lib by default, but libmonome places its files there.
+    # Arch doesn't look at usr/local/lib by default,
+    # but libmonome places its files there.
     echo "/usr/local/lib" > /etc/ld.so.conf.d/usrlocal.conf

     mkdir monome